 Bias-related behavior may contain elements of harassment.
 For more information concerning situations related to bias focused on personal identities, please visit the BIAS-RELATED BEHAVIOR section.
 Any member of the Simpson community may use the Incident Report via Security's website to report an incident of bias.
-The report will be directed to the VP of Diversity, Equity, and Inclusion and the Dean of Students.
+The report will be directed to the VP of Diversity, Equity, and Inclusion and the Vice President of Student Development/Dean of Students.
 Once a report is made, the appropriate entity will respond.
 Reports can be made anonymously, however, there may be a limited ability to follow up on anonymous reports.